-Stage 1 of Perth's first full-scale Groundwater Replenishment Scheme at the Beenyup facility in Craigie is in the final stages of commissioning.
+Stage 1 of Perth's first full-scale Groundwater Replenishment Scheme at the Beenyup facility in Craigie has now commenced operations.
 This first stage has the capacity to recharge up to 14 billion litres of recycled water into groundwater supplies each year.

-Planning for stage 2 of the Scheme, which will see its capacity double to 28 billion litres a year, is now underway.
-This will include duplication of the 14 billion litre recycling plant and construction of new recharge bores and associated recharge pipeline to the east of Lake Joondalup.
+Construction of stage 2 of the Scheme, which will see its capacity double to 28 billion litres a year, will commence soon following receipt of environmental approvals and award of the construction contract for the new Advanced Water Recycling Plant.
+Stage 2 will include duplication of the 14 billion litre recycling plant and construction of new recharge bores and associated recharge pipeline to the north-east of the plant in Craigie.

-Stage 2 is currently undergoing necessary approvals and is expected to be complete within 3 years.
-With capacity to recharge 28 billion litres of water into groundwater supplies, stage two of the scheme will provide a new climate independent water source to boost much needed drinking water supplies.
+When complete in 2019, the scheme will have the capacity to recharge 28 billion litres of water into groundwater supplies, providing a new climate independent water source to boost much needed drinking water supplies.

 Find out more about groundwater replenishment.